mohan210782/sqash-order-food/README.md

 "database": "db name",
 ```

-Run the following comments to migrate the DB
+Run the following commands to migrate the DB
 ```sh
 $ npm run typeorm:migration:generate -n myinit
 $ npm run typeorm:migration:run
 ```

-If you dont want to migrate, skip the above migration comments and create db and restore the .bak file
+If you dont want to migrate, skip the above migration commands and then create new db and restore the .psql file  which is located in the root.
 ```sh
 $ psql -U username dbname < foodorder.pgsql
 ```